Frequently Asked Questions

 Do I need to have a credit card or debit card to use TOLL-BY-PLATE?

 No, a card is not needed.
-Currently, customers may use cash to reload their SunPass and check their account balance at thousands of retail locations throughout Florida.
-Visit https://www.sunpass.com/cashReplenishment
+Currently, customers may use cash to pay their TOLL-BY-PLATE invoices and FDOT toll documents at thousands of retail locations throughout Florida.
+Visit Touch-N-Buy

 © 2011 Florida's Turnpike Enterprise.
 All rights reserved.
 Under Florida law, email addresses are public records.
 If you do not want your email address released in response to a public-records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.